housecurve/housecurve.github.io/docs/manual/measure_setup.md

 HouseCurve uses coherent averaging when collecting the measurement.
 This has an interesting effect on Pink Noise measurements.
 In a sonically treated room, such as one with sound absorbing panels on the walls, Pink Noise noise measurements will closely match Sine Sweep measurements.
 In a more typical “reflective” room, Pink Noise magnitude measurements tend to be lower above ~2 KHz.
 The degree to which the Pink Noise and Sine Sweep measurements match is an indication of how “dead” the room is.

+## Remove Delay
+When measuring, HouseCurve expects the sweep sound to arrive at a precise moment after it detects the chirp.
+Any difference between the expected and actual arrival will appear as a change in phase slope and a vertical shift in group delay.
+This setting removes the difference by aligning the measured impulse response peak to t=0.

+When averaging measurements, this setting should be enabled.
+This ensures the average is not corrupted by delays a listener cannot experience, for example, listening from two different seats at the same time.

+When time aligning speakers, this setting should be disabled.
+The change in phase slope and group delay is needed to measure alignment.

 ## Internal Mic Compensation
 The average built in iPhone/iPad is reasonably flat, but begins to roll off below ~60 Hz and above ~16 KHz.
 Internal Mic Compensation applies a moderate boost to correct this.
 The boost curve is +6 dB at 30 Hz, tapering to zero at 60 Hz.
 Likewise, at 16 KHz, the boost is zero and this increases to 6 dB at 20 KHz.

 It's worth keeping in mind that the iPhone/iPad can still "hear" below 60 Hz and above 16 KHz, it's just not as sensitive.
 Internal Mic Compensation brings the measured response closer to what you would get with a calibrated extrnal mic.

 ## External Mic Calibration
 HouseCurve supports calibrated external microphones.
 Available calibrations will be displayed in the list.
-Select None to disable calibration.
+Choose "None" to disable calibration.

 Microphone calibrations can be loaded tapping + at the top of the External Mic Calibration screen.
-Calibrations can be removed by tapping Edit.
+Calibrations can be removed by tapping Select.

 HouseCurve uses the following [curve file format](file_formats.md#curves) for microphone calibration.